Chile plans to nationalize its vast lithium industry | Headlines

 SQM's contract is set to expire in 2030 and Albemarle's in 2043.
 SQM, formally called Sociedad Quimica Y Minera de Chile, and Albemarle supply Tesla Inc, LG Energy Solution Ltd and other EV and battery manufacturers.

 Albemarle said the announcement would have "no material impact on our business" and it would continue talks on investing in further growth and using new technologies in Chile.
-SQM was not immediately available for comment.
+SQM and China's Tianqi Lithium Corp, the second largest shareholder of SQM, did not immediately respond to Reuters’ requests for comment.

-The most-traded lithium carbonate futures on the Wuxi Stainless Steel Exchange in China fell 3.4% as of 0618 GMT on Friday.
+The most-traded lithium carbonate futures on the Wuxi Stainless Steel Exchange in China jumped 11% after falling nearly 11% earlier on Friday.
+Spot lithium prices have plunged more than 70% from a November peak.
 "When or if battery makers renew their contracts with lithium firms in Chile, contract conditions would likely become more difficult than what they saw in the past when there was no state involvement," said Cho Hyunryul, an analyst at Samsung Securities.

 The move is likely to spur a shift in future investment in lithium to other countries including Australia, the world's biggest producer, analysts said.
 "Policy stability is very important for any mining project ...
 Mining-friendly jurisdictions like Australia would be places where incremental funds get invested," said Harsh Bardia, an analyst at National Australia Bank's private wealth arm JBWere.